ipl31/yaml-generator-for-hathitrust/README.md

 ## Overview of the Project

 To allow one to input a small amount of information via the command line and generate a complete, or nearly-complete YML file.
 These files will still require manual review, but the tool should greatly speed up the creation of a great deal of information.
+This section provides an overview of the phases into which the project was broken in order to complete the process.
+Each phase is reflected in a Building Block file.
+This could have been done by specially-designated commits, but was instead broken into units, though commits were made at the time.

 ### Project Phases